Copyright 2008-2015 Nokia Networks

 USAGE = """Rebot -- Robot Framework report and log generator

 or: python path/to/robot/rebot.py [options] robot_outputs

 Rebot can be used to generate logs and reports in HTML format.
 It can also

 produce new XML output files which can be further processed with Rebot or

-The easiest way to execute Rebot is using the `rebot` script created as part
+The easiest way to execute Rebot is using the `rebot` command created as part

 of the normal installation.
 Alternatively it is possible to execute the